codedoctor/hapi-mandrill/README.md

 a well defined signature, and also expose the mandrillClient.

 ## Usage
-The key and templateNameMapping parameters are optional, but without a key nothing gets send (useful for testing).
+The key and templateNameMapping parameters are optional, but without a key nothing gets sent (useful for testing).

 ```Coffeescript